snehilaryan32/rpg-with-knowledge-graphs/application/backend/The NPC, Meka the Face Chewer, approache.md

 Quest Objective: Travel to Westbrook and defeat the bandits to retrieve the stolen supplies.

 Reward: A generous sum of gold and a powerful weapon to aid you in your journeys.
 Good luck, brave adventurer.

+{
+    "title": "The Errata Blade",
+    "npc_dialogue": "Ah, greetings traveler!
+I am Regina Jones, a humble weapon smith here in Kabuki.
+I have heard of a powerful Tier 2 melee weapon called Errata that is said to be located in the district of Watson.
+Legends speak of its incredible bonuses, including +25% Armor Penetration and +17% Burn Chance.
+Bring me the Errata blade, and I shall reward you handsomely.", "objective": "Travel to Watson and retrieve the Errata blade from its rumored location.
+Be prepared to face any dangers that may stand in your way.", "reward": "Upon successful completion of this quest, you shall receive the mighty Errata blade as well as a bag of gold coins to aid you on your journey."
+}